sarkershantonu/sarkershantonu.github.io/_posts/2023/asus-chromebox3-i7-windows-linux.md

 ### For Windows driver supports :
 - Please check compatibility here https://coolstar.org/chromebook/windows.html (see box tab)

-Now, if you want to revert back to you
+Now, if you want to revert back to chrome OS, you have to follow these steps
+- Boot to any ubuntu base OS's bootable USB drive (i did with ubuntu )